Technical communication: As a profession

-UX Design in Technical Communications
+UX design in technical communications

-Historically, Technical & Professional Communication (TPC) has been as an industry that practices writing and communication.
-However, recently User Experience (UX) Design has become more prominent in TPC as companies look to develop content for a wide range of audiences and experiences.
+User experience (UX) design has become more prominent in technical and professional communication (TPC) as companies look to develop content for a wide range of audiences and experiences.

 The User Experience Professionals Association defines user experience, or UX, as "Every aspect of the user's interaction with a product, service, or company that make up the user's perception of the whole."
 Therefore, "user experience design as a discipline is concerned with all the elements that together make up that interface, including layout, visual design, text, brand, sound, and interaction."

 It is now an expectation that technical communication skills should be coupled with UX design.
 As Verhulsdonck, Howard, and Tham state "...it is not enough to write good content.
 According to industry expectations, next to writing good content, it is now also crucial to design good experiences around that content."
 Technical communicators must now consider different platforms such as social media and apps, as well as different channels like web and mobile.

 As Redish explains, TPC no longer writes content but "writes around the interface" itself as the user experience surrounding content is developed.
 This includes usable content customized to specific user needs, that addresses user emotions, feelings, and thoughts across different channels in a UX ecology.

-Lauer and Brumberger further assert, “…UX is a natural extension of the work that technical communicators already do, especially in the modern technological context of responsive design, in which content is deployed across a wide range of interfaces and environments."
+Lauer and Brumberger further assert, "…UX is a natural extension of the work that technical communicators already do, especially in the modern technological context of responsive design, in which content is deployed across a wide range of interfaces and environments."

 Content creation

 Technical communication is a task performed by specialized employees or consultants.
 For example, a professional writer may work with a company to produce a user manual.
 Some companies give considerable technical communication responsibility to other technical professionals—such as programmers, engineers, and scientists.
 Often, a professional technical writer edits such work to bring it up to modern technical communication standards.

 To begin the documentation process, technical communicators identify the audience and their information needs.
 The technical communicator researches and structures the content into a framework that can guide detailed development.
 As the body of information comes together, the technical communicator ensures that the intended audience can understand the content and retrieve the information they need.
 This process, known as the writing process, has been a central focus of writing theory since the 1970s, and some contemporary textbook authors apply it to technical communication.
 Technical communication is important to most professions, as a way to contain and organize information and maintain accuracy.

-The technical writing process is based on Cicero's 5 canons of rhetoric, and can be divided into six steps:
+The technical writing process is based on Cicero's five canons of rhetoric, and can be divided into six steps: